ajmeese7/frc-spreadsheets/README.md

 for some reason, try Googling it and look for links to the event on the official FRC website.
 Usually if you scroll through that page you can find the event code you're looking for.

+### Column Labels
+The labels initially in the file may make sense to you, so these should only be changed if you have a preference to show something else here.

 ### After config file is set up
 - Make sure you have NodeJS 10.0.0 or greater installed on your system.
 If you are unsure how to do that, follow the steps [here](https://treehouse.github.io/installation-guides/windows/node-windows.html).